apigee-labs/rapier/README.md

 Field pattern | Type | Description
 ---|:---:|---
-{entity_id} | `array` of `string`s | the media types to be used with the associated entity.
-The list of media types may be given as an array or a space-deliminated list in a single string
+{entity_id} | `sequence` of `string`s | the media types to be used with the associated entity.
+The list of media types may be given as an sequence or a space-deliminated list in a single string

 ## <a name="oas_generator">OpenAPI Generator